TWA Flight 355: Imprisonment

+All five hijackers were convicted of aircraft piracy and conspiracy to commit aircraft piracy.
+Zvonko Bušić and Julienne Bušić were convicted of more serious charges of aircraft piracy resulting in death for the killing of Brian Murray.
+Zvonko and Julienne both received mandatory life sentences, while Pešut, Matanić, and Vlašić each received 30-year sentences.

 Frane Pešut served 12 years in prison.
 He was deported to Croatia in 2007.
 Petar Matanić and Slobodan Vlašić were released along with Pešut in 1988.
 Julienne Bušić was released in 1989.
 By the 1990s and early 2000s, the last remaining hijacker in prison was Zvonko Bušić.
 On several occasions after Croatian independence, Croatian president Franjo Tuđman appealed to American president Bill Clinton for Bušić's release or transfer to Croatia.
 In 2003, the Croatian Parliament passed a resolution that Bušić should be transferred to Croatia, which it submitted to the Council of Europe.
 The liberal Croatian Helsinki Committee also took up the cause of Bušić's release.

-On June 7, 2008 Bušić was granted parole after 32 years of imprisonment.
-Bušić was paroled and deported to Croatia where he was greeted by approximately 500 people at Zagreb's Pleso airport.
-Among those in the crowd were Dražen Budiša, Anto Kovačević, and Marko Perković, as well as all four of the other hijackers.
-The crowd gave a Nazi salute.
+On June 7, 2008, Bušić was granted parole, after serving 32 years in prison.
+He was then deported to Croatia, where he was greeted by approximately 500 people at Zagreb's Pleso airport.
+Among those in the crowd were Dražen Budiša, Anto Kovačević, Marko Perković, and all four of the other hijackers.
+The crowd greeted him with a Nazi salute.

 Julienne Bušić wrote a book named Lovers and Madmen about the hijacking and her love for the head of the operation.

-Zvonko Bušic committed suicide on September 1, 2013 by gunshot at his home in Rovanjska near Zadar; he was discovered by his wife.
+Zvonko Bušic committed suicide on September 1, 2013, by gunshot at his home in Rovanjska near Zadar; he was discovered by his wife.
 He was 67 years old.

-Agenda-setting

-Agenda-setting is a concept created and developed by Dr. Max McCombs and Dr. Donald Shaw.
-It is a function of mass media, highlighting issues seen as more important at the expense of other news.
-In this manner, the media forces attention towards a certain issue.
-For terrorist groups, this agenda setting function is a key tool for communicating a message across a nation or around the world.
-Terrorist groups may manipulate or compel influential media organisations, such as The New York Times and The Washington Post, to assist them in this.
-Prior to the TWA Flight 355 hijacking, the Croatian criminals demanded that flyers be dropped throughout large cities in order to force attention to their motivations and arranged with certain newspapers to use their statements to report on the issue.